learninglab-dev/the-resources/data/work/realityLab-unity-scripting-tutorials.md

 **How to Add a Standard Assets Controller.** Need an avatar in your scene that your player can control?
 Learn how to add the two kinds of controllers that come free with Unity's Standard Assets package.

-**How to Make Your Own Simple Controller.** Need an avatar in your scene that your player can control?
-Learn how to make a
+**[How to Make Your Own Simple Controller.](https://www.youtube.com/watch?v=C0r451Oj540)** Need an avatar in your scene that your player can control, but don't want to use the Standard Assets?
+Learn how to make any game object (in this case, a cube) into a controller with simple movement capabilities.

 ## Making Things Happen with the Keyboard